Skip to main content

 Ten

-About three miles outside of Longfield, Rob Hardy, Vic Regis and Mick Ferguson are holding a dog-fight in a barn.
+About three miles outside of Longfield, Rob Hardy, Vic Regis, and Mick Ferguson are holding a dog-fight in a barn.
 Two dogs fight as around a dozen men watch.
-Regis's dog loses so in anger he kicks the dying animal in the stomach.
-Ferguson finishes the dog off with a pitch fork.
+Regis's dog loses, so in anger he kicks the dying animal in the stomach.
+Ferguson finishes the dog off with a pitchfork.

 Eleven